sylefeb/Silice/learn-silice/formal/README.md

 > **Note:** Temporal induction is *expected* to fail when a simple BMC already fails before.
 >
 > In the case of a BMC timeout, temporal induction may or may not fail.
-> A non-failing BMC can be unsafely assumed in such case.
+> If the BMC timeouts, a successful temporal induction can**not** be trusted to provide a proof.
 >
 > When both the BMC and the temporal induction timeout, nothing can be concluded.

 Visualizing the generated VCD trace in GTKWave yields a strange result: it appears that `192 ÷ 192 = 169`!
 ![gtkwave vcd tutorial trace](./tutorial-trace.png)

-After a bit of research, minutes of debugging and researching in similar implementations, it turns out that the accumulator should be 1 bit wider.
+After a bit of research, debugging and looking at other implementations, it turns out that the accumulator should have been 1 bit wider.
 This caused an overflow when computing the difference, leading to such incorrect results.

 Fixing this bug (this has already been done in [`099a7f0`](https://github.com/sylefeb/Silice/commit/099a7f06ab7445ad3c2eea31499e269938be10e5) but we were using the compact division from before this commit)